Nothing about growing an online business or blog feels insanely easy, does it?

 Ideas for a Compelling Opt-in Offer

 - Resource List (Everyone wants shortcuts, so if you offer a concise list of the tools that other successful people are using, that's a slam dunk.
 You don't have to be in the business space to do this.
 It could be a list of photography props and equipment, or the tools you use to refinish furniture.
-Your video course or e-book might be amazing, but everyone is short on time, so they may choose not to opt-in simply because they won't have time to consume the content.
-We just recently created a list of 8 Apps Work-at-Home Moms are using to Get More Done!)
+Your video course or e-book might be amazing, but everyone is short on time, so they may choose not to opt-in simply because they won't have time to consume the content.)

 - Guest Post, then Offer a Related Opt-In on Your Site (Abby did this by posting on MoneySavingMom about her Home Binder and then offering a step-by-step guide on creating labels in Word as her opt-in.
 She had just convinced her new readers that staying organized was important, so of course they wanted to grab her free tool that would help them to stay organized.)

 - Give Away part of the Product for Free (Jocelyn gave away a month of Library Lesson plans for free.
-Victoria is giving away a chapter of her YA novel for free.
+Another brilliant business mom is giving away a chapter of her YA novel for free.
 In both cases, the offer helps you to gauge interest in your product and create fans who are excited and ready to buy when your product is finally available.
 Those who sign up can give you valuable feedback as you hone your product as well.)

 - Checklist (Again, this is a stream-lined, time-saving, super-helpful kind of offer.
 Provide a checklist for starting a blog, or the simple things every mom can do each day to stay sane.
 There are a million possibilities, and I just know there's a checklist that relates to your niche.)